Council of Europe calls Russia's treatment of NGOs "chilling"

 The representative offices of foreign NGOs such as Amnesty International, Human Rights Watch and Transparency International are among those visited by prosecutors - even though they are exempt from the foreign-agents rule.

-The legal advocacy rights group Agora said it knew of 225 NGOs whose offices had been inspected but said that was only a small fraction of the total.
+The legal advocacy rights group Agora said it knows of 225 NGOs whose offices have been inspected but said that was only a small fraction of the total.

 In many cases, prosecutors and justice ministry officials are accompanied by officers from regulatory bodies such as federal migration, fire-safety and tax services demanding thousands of pages of documents.